Therapy Toronto Free Directory

 Therapist availability and continuity

 Continuity is an issue for people who are doing long term therapy and/or have deep-seated problems.
 For many people regular weekly or twice weekly sessions are important.
 And if you are on a roll, or if you are having a crisis, it is not good to have your work interrupted.
 Some interruptions are inevitable.
 But if regularity is important for you, you might not want to choose a counsellor who takes month-long vacations, or who is unable to maintain regular sessions because of giving workshops or doing lecture tours.
 Also, if your therapist relocates, retires, goes on maternity leave, or gets another job, you would probably need a new one.
 For some people this is not a big problem.
-However when someone is working on attachment issues and/or working with transference (usually the case in long term therapy, regardless of what the presenting problem was) such changes can be disruptive to the therapy and in extreme cases to the person's life.
+However when someone is working on attachment issues and/or working with transference (usually the case in long term therapy, regardless of what the presenting problem was) such changes typically disrupt the therapy.
 You have a right to to ask questions about the therapist's future availability up front.

 The first session